martinchristen/pyRT/README.rst

 .. figure:: docs/img/pyRT_256.png
    :alt: Logo

-**PyRT** (pronounced *pirate*) is a raytracer/image generator written in Python 3.x.
+**PyRT** (pronounced *pirate*) is a raytracer/image generator for **Python 3.5**.
 This project is mainly done with the following in mind:

--  Server-side rendering / cloud based rendering
 -  Ray Tracing in the Jupyter Notebook
--  Teaching Ray Tracing
+-  Teaching ray tracing
 -  Exploring ray tracing concepts for geo data using Python.
 -  Rendering geo data, including large point clouds.
--  Implementing new algorithms for large 3D City Model rendering.
+-  Implementing new algorithms for rendering large 3D city models.
 -  Creating 3D-Maps from OpenStreetMap data
+-  Server-side rendering / cloud based rendering
 -  ...

-PyRT just started in July 2016, it is still **work in progress** - API changes will be frequent.
+PyRT is **work in progress**.

 Installation
 ------------

-Installation is easy
+Installation can be done with pip.
+Please note that pyrt is still under **heavy development** and not yet meant for production.
+(API breaks are frequent!)

 .. code:: python

     pip install pyrt

 ...or just get the source from github: https://github.com/martinchristen/pyRT or gitlab: https://gitlab.com/martin.christen/pyRT

 Dependencies
 ------------